vitorserrano/vitorserrano/README.md

 Working with front-end development since 2020 and have solid experience in HTML, CSS, JavaScript, TypeScript, <br> React, React Native, Next.js, TailwindCSS, Expo, Git, and more.

-Passionate about web and mobile development, aiming to create scalable and accessible solutions, <br> focusing on performance and user experience.
+Passionate web and mobile development, aiming to create scalable and accessible solutions, <br> focusing on performance and user experience.